KatherineMichel/portfolio/doc/2024-recap.md

 Söderhamn sofa with an ottoman and chaise lounge

 ![](2024-recap-images/soderhamn-couch.jpg)
-Söderhamn chaise lounge on Tonerud Gray... a soft, felt-like aterial
+Söderhamn chaise lounge on Tonerud Gray... a soft, felt-like material

 Not only was Ikea teeming with people, but I had no idea that while shopping in an Ikea, you can take a break and eat in a Swedish restaurant.
 Someone sitting next to me had a plate of Swedish meatballs with Swedish flags stuck in them. 🤣